Entry requirements for your travel

 A passport is the only valid identification.
 For some destinations your passport must be valid for more than six months after you return to your home country.
 At check-in on board passports will be collected on board the vessel, in order to clear immigrations and customs.
 They will be kept throughout the whole voyage.
 We regret that we are unable to accept any liability if you are denied access to a flight or entry into a country or are otherwise affected by difficulties or costs resulting from your passport not being approved or if you have not obtained the required documentation.
 It is the responsibility of each passenger to ensure they comply with any visa travel document requirements at the time of travel.

-Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
+Please complete this form using CAPITAL letters and return it to Hurtigruten after confirming your booking.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
-Please note that we are unable to send your travel documents until we have received this completed form.
+Please note that we are unable to send your travel documents and we deny boarding our ships until we have received this completed form.

 Vaccinations and viruses

-Check with your General Practitioner regarding the recommended vaccinations for your travel to Argentina and Uruguay.
+Check with your General Practitioner regarding the recommended vaccinations for your travel to South and Central America.
 You should be up to date on routine vaccinations while traveling to any destination: hepatitis A, hepatitis B, typhoid, and rabies.
 US citizens taking part in our Iguazu Falls post extension tour will visit Brazil.
 Yellow fever is a risk in certain parts of Brazil.
 Your GP can help you decide if this vaccine is right for you.

 On some voyages vaccinations are required.
 All guests are responsible for ensuring they comply with any requirements at the time of travel.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.
 Check with your GP regarding the recommended vaccinations for travel to the destinations on your itinerary.
 You should be up to date on routine vaccinations while traveling to any destination.
 Yellow Fever is a risk in certain parts of South and Central America.

-At time of publishing, yellow fever vaccination is required for the following :
+At time of publishing, yellow fever vaccination is required or recommended for the following voyages:

-On these voyages, a vaccine against yellow fever is required.
 The vaccination must be done at least 10 days before departure.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.
 Country requirements are subject to change at any time.
-It is important for travellers to ensure that they know the requirements of the country to which they are travelling by checking with the relevant consulate or embassy.
+It is important for travelers to ensure that they know the requirements of the country to which they are travelling by checking with the relevant consulate or embassy.
 Zika virus is detected in South and Central America.
 Pregnant women or women that is trying to become pregnant should therefore consult with their doctor before travelling.
 For more information on travel health advice and destination information, please visit http://www.fitfortravel.nhs.uk/home.aspx and https://wwwnc.cdc.gov/travel/destinations/list/